coetry/digitalpsychology.io/src/pages/anchoring/index.md

 ## Studies

 Two groups of high school students were asked to compute, within 5 seconds, the product of the numbers one through eight (1 x 2 x 3...) or reversed (8 x 7 x 6...).
 Because of the short time, they had to estimate the product after their first multiplications.
-These first results anchored their final answer.
+These first results gave an anchor for their final answer.
 The median estimate of the first group was 512, while the median for the descending sequence was 2,250.
 Correct is: 40,320. ([Tversky & Kahneman., 1974](http://science.sciencemag.org/content/185/4157/1124))

 Job seekers who anchor first and high in salary negotiations usually get a higher wage. ([Thorsteinson, 2011](http://onlinelibrary.wiley.com/doi/10.1111/j.1559-1816.2011.00779.x/abstract))